 This will depend to a large extent on what you are coming with, as well as your underlying state of health.
 People often comment that they were surprised just how quickly the remedies worked.
 Children usually have greater vitality so they often respond more quickly than adults.

 Typically, I see that a child’s acute earache or sore throat will respond within hours.
 Someone coming with a sprained tendon or ligament or a cough should see improvement in a couple of days.
 We can sometimes observe a child who is given a constitutional remedy becoming calmer or more content within minutes, sometimes even right there in my office.

 Straightforward conditions such as short-term, acute complaints, sports injuries or recovery after accidents or surgery can respond just as rapidly in adults as they do in children, especially if the person has otherwise good energy and health.
 In chronic cases (where symptoms have been present for longer than one month) such as eczema, asthma, PMS, IBS, you could expect to see gradual improvement over weeks or months.

 What if I have a long-term health complaint?

-Most of the adults and some of the children I see are coming with longer-term complaints and some have autoimmune conditions.
+Most of the adults and some of the children I see are coming with longer-term complaints and more complex complaints.
 In these kinds of long-standing complaints, you might need a number of visits, spread out over several months and improvement is more likely to be gradual.
 Even in deep-seated conditions I would expect to see some change in your condition by the first follow-up visit.

 During the initial months of treatment we are assessing your reaction to the remedy and adjusting the treatment accordingly.
 Once a strong direction of cure has been established, the intervals between visits are lengthened, with follow-up visits every 3 to 6 months, as long as you are feeling well.